Maxx Crosby's old comments should remind Raiders fans of star DE's priorities

 If the front office can hit a home run with their coaching hire and in free agency, with Mendoza also turning out to be the player that many expect him to be, it wouldn't be a surprise to see the franchise quickly turn things around.

-Having Crosby, who has embodied being a Raider, on the roster when the tide finally does turn, would only make that success even sweeter, as nobody deserves to win more than the two-time All-Pro.
+Having Crosby, who has embodied being a Raider, on the roster when the tide finally does turn, would only make that success even sweeter.
+Nobody deserves to win more in the Silver and Black than the two-time All-Pro.